 Why skills matter

 Modern coding agents (Claude Code, Cursor, Codex, Windsurf, Copilot CLI, Gemini CLI) all load instruction files at session start.
-Anthropic formalised this pattern as Agent Skills — portable, model-readable instruction packs that an agent loads on demand to acquire a specific capability.
+Anthropic formalised this pattern as Agent Skills: portable, model-readable instruction packs that an agent loads on demand to acquire a specific capability.
 Without a skill, you re-explain context every session: who you are, what you’re working on, which tools you prefer.
 With a skill, the agent starts informed and stops asking.
-Less re-explanation → fewer tokens → faster, sharper output. xysq ships two tiers of skill so you get this benefit on day one and again over time as the agent learns who you are.
-Further reading from Anthropic:- Introducing Agent Skills — the engineering rationale
+Less re-explanation means fewer tokens, which means faster, sharper output.
+Further reading from Anthropic:- Introducing Agent Skills - the engineering rationale

 - Skills overview - the official spec